-You can use it to trail your stop loss below the previous swing low, till it gets broken.
+You can use it to trail your stop loss below the previous swing low, until it gets broken.

-In a downtrend, you can use it to trail your stop loss above the previous swing high, till it gets broken.
+In a downtrend, you can use it to trail your stop loss above the previous swing high, until it gets broken.

 Something like this…

-If price action isn’t too clean, this is when moving average could help…
+If price action isn’t too clean, this is when moving averages could help…